kvvignesh/kvvignesh/README.md

 ### Hi there 👋

-I'm Vignesh and I'm a Full Stack Web Developer experienced in designing and building exceptional, high-quality, performant websites and applications.
+In the vast expanse of the digital universe, where creativity meets logic, there exists a software developer who dances effortlessly between the realms of imagination and innovation.
+Enter a world where lines of code converge into symphonies of functionality and elegance, and allow me to introduce you to a coding virtuoso like no other.
+Psst!
+It's me😉

-Here's something about me:
+I'm a strong believer in open-source and collaboration.
+Here's a sneek peak into my life;

-- 🔭 I’m currently working on designing and developing an Enterprise Application
+- 🔭 I’m currently working on designing and developing multiple enterprise applications
 - 🌱 I’m currently learning WebRTC, Augmented Reality, Artificial Intelligence, etc.,
 - ❤️ I'm in love with JavaScript and Python
-- 😉 People call me Vicky or K V
+- 🦸‍♂️ People call me Super Boy
 - 💬 Ask me about software development, fixing design issues and taking your application to production
 - 📫 How to reach me: Connect with me on [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/vigneshkundhanam/)](https://www.linkedin.com/in/vigneshkundhanam/)
 - ⚡ Fun fact: I earned my first money at the age of 10.
 I was the only kid in my class who knows to install Windows XP.
-I use to charge ₹100 per installation😄.
+I use to charge ₹100 per installation.

 ## <h2> Skills <img src = "https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width = 32px> </h2>